dionkoult/dionkoult/README.md

 - Software Development graduate.
 - Solid knowledge of Python, C, JavaScript, HTML, MySQL, MongoDB and VScode.
 - Familiar with Pascal, PHP, C# and Neo4j.
-- Currently looking for an internship with permanent job opportunities.
+- I am currently doing my internship as an IT Assistant at p-consulting.gr.
 - Interests: ♟ Chess / Gymnasium.